Toyota K CVT transmission

-The Toyota K CVT transmission is a series of continuously variable transmissions (CVT) found in many Toyota automobiles.
-The transmissions are manufactured by Aisin, a automotive parts manufacturer that is part of the Toyota Group of companies.
+The Toyota K CVT transmission is a series of continuously variable transmissions (CVT) found in many Toyota and Lexus automobiles.
+The transmissions are manufactured for the company by Aisin, an automotive parts manufacturer that is part of the Toyota Group of companies.
 A CVT is a type of automatic transmission that can change seamlessly through a continuous range of gear ratios.
 This contrasts with other transmissions that provide a limited number of gear ratios in fixed steps.
 The K series uses two pulleys connected by a belt.

 K110/K111/K112 series (2000)

 K110

 The K110 was Toyota's first belt-type CVT and production began in August 2000.
 Toyota said that the transmission was both fuel-efficient and offered high driving performance.
 The K110 features a torque converter with a long-travel damper to help achieve quiet operation and improved fuel efficiency.